skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

+---
+ title: GSoC'18 Final Blog
+---

 #### Project: Automatic freeing of resource
 #### Summary: ​Implement \_\_attribute\_\_((cleanup))​ for libvirt
 #### Organization: libvirt
 #### Mentors: Erik Skultety and Pavel Hrdina

-**TL;DR:** [Here](https://libvirt.org/git/?p=libvirt.git&a=search&h=HEAD&st=author&s=Sukrit+Bhatnagar) is the work I did.
+**TL;DR:** [Here](https://libvirt.org/git/?p=libvirt.git&a=search&h=HEAD&st=author&s=Sukrit+Bhatnagar){:target="_blank"} is the work I did.

+--

 ## Introduction
 In the libvirt core C library, goto jumps are used frequently.
-Contrary to the popular negative notion:grey_exclamation:, they serve a [special purpose](https://libvirt.org/hacking.html#goto) here.
+Despite the widely spread discouragement of usage of goto, they serve a [special purpose](https://libvirt.org/hacking.html#goto) here.
 They are employed to perform cleanup tasks like freeing memory allocated to pointers, closing file handles, unlocking mutexes, unref-ing objects etc. before a function returns.
 But, in most cases, it led to functions with too many jumps, all for just one task -- freeing up memory!

 The [idea](https://wiki.libvirt.org/page/Google_Summer_of_Code_Ideas#Automatic_freeing_of_memory), as suggested by Daniel, was to use GNU C's cleanup attribute.
-A more detailed description can be found in my project proposal [here]().
+A more detailed description can be found in my project proposal [here](https://github.com/skrtbhtngr/skrtbhtngr.github.io/tree/master/assets/docs/libvirt_final.pdf).

 After a few (long) mailing list discussions <sup>[[1](https://www.redhat.com/archives/libvir-list/2018-March/msg01532.html)]</sup><sup>[[2](https://www.redhat.com/archives/libvir-list/2018-June/msg00807.html)]</sup> and weekly meetings with Erik and Pavel, we all agreed upon the use of macros and their design.